 The above describes how translation losses between battery cells and the variable voltage load, in this case an electric motor, are reduced.
 But the method of matching voltage by switching in an appropriate number of cells can equally be applied to the charge cycle if the input is DC.
 This is of relevence when considering range extenders, regenerative braking and other possible inputs such as the incorporation of solar body panels.
 With regenerative braking, the output voltage is cut below the back emf and tracked lower as the car slows.
 We have assumed there are no circumstances in which the brake and accelerator would be applied simultaneously so when the brake is applied the accelerator is ignored and treated as though the foot is off.
 Solar body pannels are just set to charge cells that are rotated out from the task of providing current to the motor.

 The more complicated input to handle is that from the IC engine range extender.
 For highest efficiency two conditions need to be met.
 Firstly the IC engine needs to run within the most fuel efficient part of its operating range as much as possible.
 Secondly, while there are circumstances where it is appropriate to have the range extender recharge the cells, the power is better directed to propulsion motor as the cells don't give back more than around 85 percent of what is put in.

-The project is controlled by software from HadronZoowhich is written in C++ and runs on the Arduino processor.
+The project is controlled by software from HadronZoo which is written in C++ and runs on the Arduino processor.
 The first part of this is complete but is aimed at prototyping.
 Before we publish anything we will need to test out several variations on the design and conduct formal field trials on the more promising designs.
-We are hoping to have this done before the middle of 2017.
+We are hoping to have this done before the end of 2020.
 Pending legal advice we will at that point publish the circuit diagrams, configuration documentation and the software under a general public license.